BL1NDX3N0N/WinSAT-API-Tutorial/README.md

 ## Disclaimer:

-WinSAT should not be used for applications with the sole purpose of benchmarking.
-WinSAT determines hardware scores by running tests that reflect daily to intense operations calculated by time to completion.
+WinSAT should not be used for the sole purpose of system benchmarking.
+WinSAT determines hardware scores by running tests that reflect daily to intense operations (per Microsoft) and then comparing execution times of said operations to a pre-defined dataset.